rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that is interpreted as an array of 8-bit unsigned integers, i.e. take as is.

 *Description*: List of bond orders for bonds in `bondAtomList`.
-Must be values between 1 and 3.
+Must be values between 1 and 4, defining single, double, triplea, and quadruple bonds.

 *Example*: